ibexa/documentation-developer/docs/ibexa_products/headless.md

 #### Content access

-- The REST API and GraphQL API allow to access and edit the content.
+- The REST API and GraphQL API support access to and edition of the content.
 - Ibexa Headless offers a complete PHP API to extend the ways to access content.
-- A design engine and a view controller allow to create plain text content views (such as HTML, JSON, XML, CSS, JS, CSV or Markdown), and to factorize those views using theme cascades.
+- A design engine and a view controller offer to create plain text content views (such as HTML, JSON, XML, CSS, JS, CSV, or Markdown), and to factorize those views by using theme cascades.
-  This very design engine is used in the back office which is equally extendable.
+  This design engine is used in the back office which is equally extendable.
 - Multichannel, content can be accessed through several channel configurations, such as the domain name it replies to, the sub-part of the content tree it starts from, the users rights, or the design theme.
   The back office itself is such a channel.